Welcome to Code for Life. I hope you get something out of my modest efforts to educate and entertain.

 The banner photograph

-My current banner image is temporary; I hope to later replace with something reflecting the title of the blog.
-In the meantime the image shows where I used to do my science.
-I work from a home office most of the time and until recently I was based in a village in the Otago peninsula, near the Otago harbour.
+My current banner image is temporary (but seems to permanent); I hope to later replace with something reflecting the title of the blog.
+The image shows where I was based in a village in the Otago peninsula, near the Otago harbour.
 The village is near the right of the image.
 (The image is open source, obtained from wikimedia and edited using GraphicConverter v6.5.1.)

 Most articles will target a general audience.
 I’ll try remember to let you know if I think an article is a bit geeky for general readers; once in a while I may write assuming a little basic background for those with deeper interests.